MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/switch-plans-manually.md

 ::: moniker range="o365-worldwide"
 > [!NOTE]
 > This article applies to the old admin center.
-To view the article about the admin center (preview), see [Change plans manually](change-plans-manually.md).
-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+To view the article about the new admin center, see [Change plans manually](change-plans-manually.md).
+The new admin center is available to all Microsoft 365 admins, and you can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).
 ::: moniker-end

 ## Step 1: Decide how to switch plans